Clinton Correctional Facility

-Clinton Correctional Facility is a New York State Department of Corrections and Community Supervision maximum security state prison for men located in the Village of Dannemora, New York.
+Clinton Correctional Facility is a New York State Department of Corrections and Community Supervision maximum security state prison for men located in the Village of Dannemora, New York, United States.
 The prison is sometimes colloquially referred to as Dannemora (having once served as a massive insane asylum named Dannemora State Hospital for the Criminally Insane), although its name is derived from its location in Clinton County, New York.
 The southern perimeter wall of the prison borders New York State Route 374.
 Church of St. Dismas, the Good Thief, a church built by inmates, is located within the walls.
 The prison is sometimes referred to as New York's Little Siberia, due to the cold winters in Dannemora and the isolation of the upstate area.
 It is the largest maximum-security prison and the third-oldest prison in New York.
 The staff includes about 1,000 officers and supervisors.

 In the post-Furman v.
 Georgia period and prior to the 2007 repeal of the death penalty, it housed New York State's death row for men.